 The study, published in journal Brain Imaging and Behavior, is correlational — so it identifies a link between MMT and the brain’s responses to food, but further research is needed to confirm that the former directly influences the latter (or vice versa).

 “If it is in fact true that MMT changes brain responses, it could be that repeated task switching behaviors alter our attentional ‘spotlight’ so it picks up on more peripheral cues — including tempting food cues — in our environment,” Lopez said.

 He added that splitting attention between an increasing number of cues is a known threat to self-control that undermines the ability to resist temptations.

-*Note: This article is only for informational purpose and should not be considered as medical advice!
+*Note: This article is only for informational purposes and should not be considered as medical advice!

 Source: webmd.com coach.nine.com.au